Bill Treacher

 William Charles Treacher (4 June 1930 – 5 November 2022) was an English actor.
-He was best known for portraying the role of Arthur Fowler in the BBC One soap opera EastEnders from 1985 to 1996, having been the first person to be cast for the show.
+He was best known for playing Arthur Fowler in the BBC One soap opera EastEnders from 1985 to 1996, having been the first person to be cast for the show.

 Early life

 Treacher was born in Dagenham, one of eight children (six boys and two girls) of roofer and tiler William Perks Treacher and Minnie (née Chappell).
 He grew up in Hackney, Bethnal Green, Mile End and Waltham Cross, and was evacuated to Gloucestershire during the Second World War.
 He attended Kings Road JMI School in Waltham Cross and worked as a porter at Waltham Cross station.
 After his national service in the Royal Air Force, he worked for four years as a steward with P&O, where he saved enough money to attend drama school.

 Career

 Theatre

 After graduating from the Webber Douglas Academy of Dramatic Art, he made his West End debut in 1963 with the comedy Shout for Life at The Vaudeville Theatre.
 Several successful West End roles followed.